Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/rescueBreathingInfant.md

 - Check for a pulse every two minutes while doing rescue breathing.
 - Continue with rescue breathing until the child begins breathing on their own.
 - You will notice that they are improving if they start coughing or moving.
-- If the infant is breathing adequately, GO TO
+- If the infant is breathing adequately:

 [Go to Recovery Position](/instructions/0/0/14)

-- If the infant loses consciousness and does not have a pulse, GO TO
+- If the infant loses consciousness and does not have a pulse:

 [Go to CPR](/instructions/3/1/7)